umigv/ros2_onboarding/README.md

 # ros2_onboarding
-This github contains the ROS 2 onboarding documents for UMARV 2023.
+This GitHub contains the ROS 2 onboarding documents for UMARV 2023.
+To access the tutorial, go into the `ros2_tutorial_documentation` directory and download the `ROS2_tutorial.pdf` file.